sokkphoto/qc/MAcross/macross.md

 + trailstop moves SL higher, fix!

-- entry condition check - should be fast > slow & fast & mid (to enter earlier)
++ entry condition check - should be fast > slow & fast & mid (to enter earlier)

-- add 4th EMA
+- walk forward testing w cli:

-- walk forward testing w cli
+emaFast, emaFactor, TP, SL, exitOnReverseCross, trailstop

-- order increase if stopped out WITHOUT profit (not if trail stop hit with profit)
++ order increase if stopped out WITHOUT profit (not if trail stop hit with profit) no good if used w trailstop